ipfs-inactive/docs/README.md

 ## Docs WG Q4 2019 update

-After a busy but productive Q3 2019, the Docs WG is looking forward to putting into action a lot of the research and strategic work we accumulated over the summer and early autumn — as well as continue apace with more immediate/tactical improvements to the existing IPFS docs landscape.
-Our goals for Q4 2019 are below, and you'll notice that they include one major development: launching a new beta docs platform to eventually replace docs.ipfs.io.
+After a busy and productive Q3 2019, the Docs WG is looking forward to putting into action a lot of the research and strategic work we accumulated over the summer and early autumn — as well as continue apace with more immediate/tactical improvements to the existing IPFS docs landscape.
+Our goals for Q4 2019 are below, and you'll notice that they include (among other things) execution and support work for one major development: launching a new beta docs platform to eventually replace docs.ipfs.io.
 In parallel, we're also queuing up improvements to a variety of documentation items — and types of items.

 Want to be a beta tester for the new docs platform?
 We'd love to have you take part.
 [Let us know!](https://docs.google.com/forms/d/1LVaD1B2uyW6Ff0jfU_iQ5mCeyQcHfyQO6BDD99XAgK0)